ros-navigation/docs.nav2.org/docs/tutorials/docs/using_3laws_supervisor.md

   ![](images/3laws_supervisor/graphics/Nav2Diagram_3laws.png){ title="Nav2 and 3Laws Supervisor Integration Diagram" }
 </figure>

-#### NOTE
+!!! note

     Supervisor should be paired with some global replanning and/or obstacle-avoiding trajectory planner is so that the Supervisor is not at odds with the trajectory planner, making it unable to route around obstacles and instead stops the robot.
 For example, if using Pure Pursuit to follow the path accurately with no global replanning, as the Supervisor deviates from the path, the algorithm will attempt to steer the robot back on the path into the obstacle.
 In such a case, the command’s velocity ‘intent’ to move forward along the path is now replaced with driving into the obstacle to correct for the tracking error, creating a conflict with the Supervisor’s attempt to avoid the obstacle.
 Thus, some kind of global replanning to avoid obstacles and/or use of a collision-avoiding trajectory planner like MPPI or DWB is recommended.

     This, however, is not an issue with teleoperations since the teleoperation command will not adjust to track a path.

 If you wish to learn more about the technology behind the Supervisor, checkout the [3Laws Knowledge Base](https://docs.3laws.io/en/latest/sources/knowledge.html) page.